Pea and Bean Soup With Sage Crisped Prosciutto (MAFLD & PCOS Friendly)

 - 1 cup frozen or fresh shelled green peas

-- 5 cups good quality ham or vegetable stock
+- 5 cups good quality bone broth low sodium vegetable stock can be substituted

 - 1 bay leaf